gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 away.
 I don't really expect to see sunlight again.
 I hate the thought.
 I always hate it, the idea of never drinking a glass of cider on my roof at sunset again or never kissing another woman.
-No more music, no more curried apricots, no more---hells, no more feeling sorry for myself.
+No more music, no more curried apricots, no more—hells, no more feeling sorry for myself.
 That's probably what I'll miss most if this goes shitways.

 Lady Kembe's "secret way" is a bunch of handholds in the wall.
-Each one looks on its own to be just another timeworn crack in the rock, but if someone has told you the secret, you can see how they're placed within reach of each other---just barely, but I've done worse.
+Each one looks on its own to be just another timeworn crack in the rock, but if someone has told you the secret, you can see how they're placed within reach of each other—just barely, but I've done worse.
 I shoulder my pack, hang my lantern on my belt, and start climbing.

 Up, up again, then across.
 What I thought was a shadow on the wall turns out to